buraislost/translate_sub/README.md

 # Translate Sub

 Chrome extension that reads hardcoded subtitles off a video and shows a translation on top of it.
-OCR and translation both run locally (Tesseract.js + Chrome's built-in Translator), nothing goes to a server.
+OCR and translation both run locally (Tesseract.js + Chrome's built-in Translator) without a server

-Only Vietnamese -> English for now.
-Planning to add more languages later.
+Only Vietnamese -> English for now
+I will update and add more language in next updates
 ## Setup

 Needs Chrome 138+ (for the Translator API).